Edmonton home sales jump back to 2022/2021 levels

 Bōde sellers are more successful and actually make more money, on average, than the rest of the market.
 We are also here to make sure you have the information you need to make the decisions that are right for YOU!

-What’s happening in the Edmonton real estate market as of June 2022?
+So what's happening in the Edmonton real estate market as of March 2023?

 Let’s start with a Macroeconomics view

 To understand what’s happening in the real estate market you have to look at supply and demand.

 The best proxies for supply and demand are: